eclipse/mraa/docs/internals.md

 conditions that can arrise when writing on i2c buses.
 Essentially the API is fairly simple consisting of writes & reads.

-Careful - on alot of platforms i2cdetect will often crash, for finding your i2c addresses please look at your sensors datasheet!
+Careful - on alot of platforms i2cdetect will often crash.
+To findi your i2c addresses please look at your sensor's datasheet!
+If using i2cdetect most platforms do not support SMBus quick write so use the '-r' flag.

 ### spi ###